angoca/DB2-table-viewer/README.txt

 of a local/remote database.

 The project is open source to give a level of confidence to the users, because they will be executing a remote tool against the local/remote data.
+The license is the MIT license, for more details please take a look at LICENSE.txt.

 The applet could also be installed locally in any server in order to be called from a trusted internal environment.